thegrommet/thegrommet.github.io/_posts/2016-08-12-build-a-lamp-stack-centos-7.md

 systemctl start httpd
 {% endhighlight %}

 Now its database install time!
 Our preference is <a href="https://mariadb.org/about/" target="_blank">MariaDB</a>, which is a drop-in replacement for MySQL.
+MariaDB is an open-source fork from MySQL 5.5, created by the original developers of MySQL in the wake of the acquisition by Oracle in 2009.
+The high compatibility and exact matching of MySQL APIs and commands allows us to MariaDB seemlessly.

 In order to get the most recent version of MariaDB, the repo needs to be installed manually.
 To do so, go to MariaDB's <a href="https://downloads.mariadb.org/mariadb/repositories/" target="_blank">repo page</a> and navigate to your system.
 In this case, it is located under CentOS > CentOS 7 > 10.1 [Stable]
 {% highlight shell %}